See Beyoncé’s best looks from her haute couture-rich Renaissance tour | KRDO

 And for her Minneapolis show, Beyoncé hit the stage wearing head-to-toe custom Acne Studios, including metallic pink shorts and a bustier, oversized coat and sparkling thigh-high boots.

-This custom Balmain look by Olivier Rousteing was one of multiple silver ensembles Beyoncé wore on tour.
+This custom Balmain look by Olivier Rousteing was one of many silver ensembles Beyoncé donned during the tour.
 It featured sequins, a dramatic clam shell-like bodice and a hip-level slit.
 The star released a Renaissance couture collection with the label in March; each look translating a song from the album into fashion.

-For the assertive soldier-themed arc of another show, Beyoncé donned a black patent and fishnet look by Peter Dundas.
+For the assertive soldier-themed arc of another show, Beyoncé donned a black patent and fishnet look by Peter Dundas, also styled by Moody.

-This custom Off-White look featured a bustier-style bodysuit encrusted in 40,000 red hotfix crystals designed by Ibrahim Kamara, the label’s art and image director.
+This custom Off-White look, featured on the poster of Beyoncé’s upcoming film, included a bustier-style bodysuit encrusted in 40,000 red hotfix crystals designed by Ibrahim Kamara, the label’s art and image director.

 A second all-red Off-White look featured a top hat, bomber jacket and shorter silhouette.